kintone/cli-kintone/website/docs/reference/errors/retry-api-requests.md

 For some types of API requests, cli-kintone retries request on error.

+## Retry units

+Retries are performed for each API request.
+When requests are wrapped in Bulk Request (`bulkRequest.json`), retries will be performed for each bulkRequest unit.

 ## Target API requests

 - [Download File](https://kintone.dev/en/docs/kintone/rest-api/files/download-file/) (`GET /k/v1/file.json`)